caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 - Original GPKG file is selected using <img width="24" src="./images/cred_btn.png"> button,
 - RUN<br/><br/>

-After this process a GPKG file will be created with the suffix of "_clean".
-This file can be used as footprint file to download desired images (using "Download Images" section).
+After this process a GPKG file will be created with the suffix of "__clean_".
+This file can be used as footprint file to download desired images (using "_Download Images_" section).

 <br/>